-Joining with Nicole’s Crafting On and also my new knitterly friend Being Bodecker.
+Joining with Nicole’s weekly Crafting On and Ginny’s yarn along.

 Affiliate links included.

-Joining with Ginny’s weekly yarn along link up.
+Joining today with Ginny’s monthly yarn along + Nicole’s weekly Crafting On.

 Affiliate links included in this post.

 Also, thanks to Tyndale House Publishers for a complimentary copy of this book in exchange for my honest review.